 "Dryer balls separate clothes better than dryer sheets, allowing hot air to circulate more evenly and efficiently, which then reduces drying time," she says.
 "Because the wool from the dryer balls is so absorbent, dryer balls can reduce drying time by 10 to 25 percent.
 Ultimately, over-drying can damage clothes as well as increase static.
-You can also use lower temperature settings with dryer balls, which also helps reduce damage to clothes."
+You can also use lower temperature settings with dryer balls, which also helps reduce damage to clothes.

 "The primary way is by shorter drying time.
 If your clothes take less time to get dry in a dryer cycle, you know they're working," Love says.
 "They should also help minimize static and wrinkles.
-It's worth noting that synthetic clothing like workout clothes can create a lot of static so I recommended hang drying to get the most static-reducing benefits."
+It's worth noting that synthetic clothing like workout clothes can create a lot of static so I recommended hang-drying to get the most static-reducing benefits."

 If you've been using dryer balls for a while, you should remember that they typically last up to 1,000 loads of laundry or about two to three years.
+Even though your dryer balls may experience pilling, they are guaranteed to continue softening your clothes without the added toxic chemicals of dryer sheets.
 Since I just started using wool dryer balls regularly, one of my favorite tips that Love shared is sticking safety pins through each ball (you should be using three per load) to help discharge and static.
 She also suggested if you like a little extra fresh scent, you can add a few drops of your favorite essential oil before using them on a no-heat tumble dry setting.